Application, Fees & Funding

 Funding for students from the EU

-Tuition fees for students from the EU starting in 2013 are £8,750.
-Tuition fees will increase with inflation each year.
+Tuition fees for students from the EU starting in 2016 are £9,000.
+Tuition fees may be subject to an annual increase.

 Tuition Fee Loan

-TIf you have lived in the UK for less than three years before the start of your course you can apply for a non-income assessed tuition fee loan to cover your tuition fees.
-You won't have to start repaying this loan until the April after you finish your course, if you earn over £21,000.
+If you are an EU student you can apply for a non-income assessed tuition fee loan to cover your tuition fees.
+You won't have to start repaying this loan until the April after you finish your course, if your income is over £21,000.
 Different repayment thresholds apply if you live outside of the UK.
 For further information visit Student Finance England.

 How to apply

 If you applied for your course through UCAS, you will automatically be sent an application form for a tuition fee loan.
-If you are not applying through UCAS, you should contact the EU team at the Student Loans Company on +44 (0)141 243 3570 and request an application form, called an EU13N.
+If you are not applying through UCAS, you should contact the non-UK team at the Student Loans Company on +44 (0)141 243 3570 and request an application form, called an EU15N.

 If you have lived in the UK for three years or more before starting your course and currently live in England you may be eligible for funding as a student from England.
 Contact us for details.